By David Beaumont.

 Each book on logistics, including those many I have not mentioned here, deserves to be read.
 Twenty to thirty minutes of reading about military logistics is such a small proportion of time to devote to a topic so fundamentally relevant to success in war.

 What can you expect?
 You will be left concerned with repetition of problems throughout history, and certainly the propensity of armies to outrun their means of supply with regularity.
-But you will be left with a sense of the ingenuity of logisticians, commanders and soldiers to overcome logistics issues through a variety of means unforseen prior to war.
+But you will also be left with a sense of the ingenuity of logisticians, commanders and soldiers to overcome logistics issues through a variety of means unforseen prior to war.
 You will see how logistics does indeed shape how forces will fight, and that logistics leads strategy to its ultimate conclusion.

 But most of all, you will also be left to question why so few of these works are on professional reading lists.